 You can of course indicate a school is not a school day, such as for Holidays, or Ped Days.
 Or you can preserve the normal day to only set a title or symbol.

-In schedules using the Day Cycle configuration, changing a Cycle Day or adding a day with No school can also have a variety of effects, such as Shifting the day that would normally occur to the next day, or skipping it.
+In schedules using the Cycle Day configuration, changing a Cycle Day or adding a day with No school can also have a variety of effects, such as Shifting the day that would normally occur to the next day, or skipping it.
 You can even reset a cycle completely if you need to restart from a specific number or letter.

 So for a Holiday Special Day, you would indicate there is No school and to Skip or Shift the day that would normally occur on that day.

-Specific Bell Times
+Specific Bell Times (Bell Time Schedules only)